 If you're looking for good spots that have loot but less people dropping then these are good areas.
 Keep in mind that these areas are more populated when the bus is driving right over them, so "less populated" just largely means people aren't landing their consistently.
 These are areas you can land if you are looking specifically to win the game.
 Winning games largely involves NOT running into a lot of people, and playing defensively for the most part.

 A quality spot for getting resources and getting looted up.
-The one missing aspect to this drop is that there's no immediate transportation.
-You can climb up north for the red tent area that has airplane spawns, but that's likely going to be taken pretty quickly.
-The safer option is to head south towards the desert biome and use one of the rifts there.
 The best place to start here is on the big red barn and hack through the roof.
 You can get two quick chest spawns here, and from there you can loot around.
 There's a fair amount of trees and fence here, and if you are looking for metal you can carve up the vehicles!
+As for travel, you can either grab a Quadcrasher that sometimes spawns here, or you can head to Mega Mall and use the Slipstream to go to the next area.

 South of Paradise Palms (Mexico or Westworld)